A complete reference for the DigitalOcean Terraform provider.

 export AWS_ACCESS_KEY_ID="<your_access_key>"

-export AWS_SECRET_ACCESS_KEY="<your_secret_key>"Replace the <your_access_key> and <your_secret_key> placeholders with your actual keys.
+export AWS_SECRET_ACCESS_KEY="<your_secret_key>"Replace <your_access_key> and <your_secret_key> with your Spaces credentials.

 Configure the Backend